danmasta/envstr/README.md

 * 0 external dependencies

 ## About
-I needed a way to transform various formats like json or table data into env variables.
+I needed a way to transform various formats like JSON or table data into env variables.
 I wanted a node API, CLI, and standalone binary for easy integration with build tools, docker, and kubernetes.
 This package can take output from various secret manager APIs like [vault](https://github.com/hashicorp/vault) and transform them into a format that can be consumed by kubernetes to create secrets or used in bash scripts.

 ## Usage
 Add envstr as a dependency for your app and install via npm